 Approval of an order designating surplus property;

-Receipt of county auditor’s monthly report, pursuant to Local Government Code Sec.
+Receipt of the county auditor’s monthly report, pursuant to Local Government Code Sec.
 114.025;

-Receipt of treasurer’s monthly report for August 2022.
+Receipt of the county treasurer’s monthly report for July 2023;

 Approval of the purchase of a desktop scanner, printer and printer stand for the Precinct 2 Justice of the Peace, not to exceed $1,200, to be paid from office furnishings/equipment;